U.S. Senator Tammy Baldwin pushing for high-speed broadband expansion

 GREEN BAY, Wis.
-(WFRV) U.S. Senator Tammy Baldwin (D-Wisconsin) calls broadband service a necessity and she is doing her best to push expansion.
-Kris Schuller reports she held roundtable discussion with local leaders to get their thoughts on better internet access.
+(WFRV) – U.S. Senator Tammy Baldwin (D-Wisconsin) calls broadband service a necessity and she is doing her best to push expansion.
+Kris Schuller reports about Sen. Baldwin holding a roundtable discussion with local leaders to get their thoughts on better internet access.

-At NWTC, a roundtable discussion on the need for high-speed broadband service.
+At NWTC, the roundtable discussion was held to talk about the need for high-speed broadband service.

 “Clearly broadband is not a luxury, we liken it to a highway,” said Barb LaMue, CEO of New North Inc.

-Between Senator Tammy Baldwin and leaders in education, healthcare and the business community.
+Between Senator Baldwin and leaders in education, healthcare, and the business community.

 “What we heard was a lot of resolve to get things done,” said Baldwin.